 Where we stayed: We drove into Cologne, and had an incredible stay one town over at the Steigenberger Grandhotel Petersburg.
 It’s a historic hotel situated overlooking the Rhine River that has accommodated the Queen of England in the past!
 If you want to stay in the center of Cologne, I’d recommend checking out Hotel im Wasserturm (an old water tower turned hotel!) and Excelsior Hotel Ernst.

 I’d recommend giving yourself a week for a similar road trip so you have enough time to visit each Christmas Market and enjoy the towns in wintertime before your next drive (the towns are typically anywhere from half an hour to 3 hours apart).
 Plan your trip in advance since hotels nearby the markets book up early!
+Our two favorite markets were Rothenburg Ob Der Tauber and Cologne.

 You can also add other nearby Christmas Markets in this region to your itinerary, like the one in Metz, France or the German markets in Frankfurt, Konstanz and Stuttgart.
 I included a map of our full drive below, and you can click here for the interactive version to add your own stops: